EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 Blank contract
 ```

 You can press ctrl+C to exit from logging output.
 The HotPocket instance will continue to run.
 To revisit the log you can use the command `hpdevkit logs 1`.
 The parameter '1' is the instance (node) number.
-By default HotPocket devveloper kit creates a 3-node cluster.
+By default HotPocket developer kit creates a 3-node cluster.

 _Under the hood, `npm start` command is simply using the command `hpdevkit deploy dist` to deploy the NodeJs build outputs directory, 'dist' into the HotPocket cluster.
 You can inspect the 'package.json' of your smart contract project to see this._